 Accountability

-Accountability provides reassurance to women who choose CPMs as their care providers and to states who utilize the CPM for legal recognition.
-Professional conduct is expected for all CPMs and student midwives.
-When there are concerns regarding the conduct of a CPM or student midwife, NARM has policies in place to address those concerns.
-The process validates continued competency and professional conduct.
-More information about the NARM accountability process can be found beginning on page 57 in the Candidate Information Booklet.
+The NARM Accountability Program provides accountability to birthing families who choose CPMs as their care providers and to states which utilize the CPM for legal recognition.
+Professional conduct is expected of all CPMs and CPM applicants (student midwives).
+When concerns arise regarding the conduct of a CPM or CPM applicant, NARM accountability policies and procedures are in place to address these concerns.
+The NARM accountability process ensures ongoing quality assurance in midwifery practice, safeguards the safety of birthing families, and promotes the integrity of the CPM credential.

 Learn . . . .